dmlc/xgboost/doc/gpu/index.rst

 Memory usage
 ============
-The following are some guidelines on the device memory usage of the `gpu_hist` tree method.
+The following are some guidelines on the device memory usage of the ``hist`` tree method on GPU.

 Memory inside xgboost training is generally allocated for two reasons - storing the dataset and working memory.